SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/Development/2025-04-15-jekyll-website.md

 #### Big O notation

-I have always known what the big O notation meant, but wanted a clear visualisation with graph, code, example times and explanation in 0 place.
+I have always known what the big O notation meant, but wanted a clear visualisation with graph, code, example times and explanation in 1 place.

-#### Linked lists
+#### Data structures

+linked list, binary tree, set, hashmap.
-how do they work. how to use them, WHY and WHEN to use them.
+How do they work.
+How to use them, WHY and WHEN to use them.

-#### Language specific syntaxing

-How and why does the struct syntaxing work for C. how and why does the typedef syntaxing work for C.
-What is de difference between ++i or i++. char *str or char str[]. difference between str++ and str[i].

 ### Projects